As one of the United States’ oldest cities, Boston has long led the way — from the nation’s first public park, to its first university.

 The visitor centre in Boston Common can help with Freedom Trail maps, apps and tours led by costumed guides.
 National Park Service rangers also lead tours for free, as the trail and much of central Boston is part of the Boston National Historical Park.
 There are plenty of other walking tours that explore the city’s history, including its thriving Irish and Italian heritage.

-Culture vultures will love exploring Boston’s beautiful heritage buildings.
+Culture vultures will love exploring the city’s beautiful heritage buildings.

 Start at Copley Square — bordered by the ornate Trinity Church and Boston Public Library.
 Step inside America’s first municipal library to see wonders like legendary American artist John Singer Sargent’s murals.